 Consumers’ ambivalence toward advertising is legendary.
-They tolerate it – as long as it doesn’t interrupt, annoy, seem cheesy, or too obviously try to persuade them.
+They tolerate it – as long as it doesn’t interrupt, annoy, seem cheesy, or too obviously trying to persuade them.

 Amazon has taken steps to prioritize user experience over monetization, denying media reports that it is in talks with several large brands to debut ads on Alexa in 2018.
 Amazon’s obsession with customer service leads us to believe they won’t introduce Alexa advertising until they’re confident it enhances the final user experience.